"...In a single day and night of misfortune, the island of Atlantis disappeared into the depths of the sea."

 Walter: Everyone else said, "use the North Pole", and I said, "no, too cold".
 Sinking never occurred to me.

-- Escape From Atlantis, a 1997 film in which an American family winds up in Atlantis after being teleported to another dimension by the Bermuda Triangle.
+- Escape From Atlantis is a 1997 film in which an American family winds up in Atlantis after being teleported to another dimension by the Bermuda Triangle.

 - Though originally, Tolkien was planning on writing a book called The Notion Club Papers, where one character dreams of Númenor and its downfall.
 While the name wasn't meant to be related to Atlantis, the idea was.